 - Writables are interfaces in Hadoop.
 They act as a wrapper class to almost all the primitive data types of Java.

 - A serializable object which executes a simple and efficient serialization protocol, based on DataInput and DataOutput.

 - Writables are used for creating serialized data types in Hadoop.

 48. Why comparison of types is important for MapReduce?

 - It is important for MapReduce as in the sorting phase the keys are compared with one another.

-- For Comparison of types, WritableComparable interface is implemented.
+- For a Comparison of types, the WritableComparable interface is implemented.